thunlp/PELT/README.md

 ## Code For BART
-The code for BART is based on transformers 4.15.
-Please send mail to acquire this part of code.
-Email: ydm18@mails.tsinghua.edu.cn.
+The code for BART is based on transformers 4.15 in [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/71a3262ba7614f938fb2/).

 ## Citation
 If you use our code in your research, please cite our work: